 Students must also write a substantive introduction that explains the theme (theoretical, geographic, chronological etc.) that connects the three essays/projects.
 The introduction should address the significance of the theme to the interdisciplinary study of the peoples and cultures of the African diaspora.
 It should also explain the logic of the three papers and how they work together.
 In some circumstances, a student may want to include a record of a performance, piece of visual art, and/or multimedia or digital component in the Dossier.
 In this case, a written analysis and explanation should accompany that piece.
 Dossiers will be due in mid-April (after Spring Break).
 The total Honors Dossier should consist of no less than 45 pages of written work.

 Students should submit a proposal for an Honors Dossier in the fall semester of their Senior year, no later than mid-October.
-See the Dossier Guidelines.
-They may draw on papers written in Africana courses during any semester including the fall semester of their Senior Year.
-Students may petition to include a paper written for a course outside of the Africana curriculum.
+They may draw on papers and projects written in Africana courses during any semester including the fall semester of their Senior Year.
+Students may petition to include a paper or project completed in a course outside of the Africana curriculum (e.g. during Study Away).
 Africana faculty will meet late in the fall semester to approve or decline Honors Dossier proposals.
 Students whose proposals are approved will be assigned an advisor and should register for W31-AFR 494 in the winter study/spring of the Senior Year.

 At the Honors presentation night in the spring, each Honors student will prepare and give an oral defense of their dossier.
 During the defense, students will present the key points their overarching project and field questions from select faculty and student critics, all of whom will have read the dossier.